andy-iskauskas/hmer/cran-comments.md

 * Tarball should now be <5Mb; local compilation had caused unnecessary bloat in figures (checked using `check_win_release()` and `check_win_devel()`).

 ## R CMD check results
+1 NOTE: Possibly misspelled words in DESCRIPTION (Goldstein, Seheult): these are not mispelled.

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.

 ## Downstream Dependencies
 There are no downstream dependencies.